-Legal cover is often offered as an optional benefit you can choose to add to your policy for an additional cost.
+Legal cover is often offered as an optional benefit that you can choose to add to your car insurance policy for an additional cost.
+Usually the documentation on this cover states that legal representatives will only fight cases that they estimate a more than 50% chance of winning.

 Adding legal cover will usually cost between £20 and £30, but if you have a fully comprehensive policy it is worth checking if you already have cover as standard.

-You can use your legal cover to claim back uninsured losses, including:
+You can use your legal cover to claim uninsured losses, including:

 Injury to you or any passengers, including medical costs

-Damage to your car if you do not have a comprehensive policy
+Recovery of car repair costs if you do not have a comprehensive policy

 Excess you have to pay after a crash that was not your fault